 The dirty channel gives you four stages of gain and a three band EQ, giving you an astounding range of distorted and overdriven sounds.
 The dirty channel is based on a two-band, two-stage EQ design, which provides you with a clean yet warm sound that breaks up nicely when you crank up the volume, just like the old-school Rockerverb!

-The overall consensus among the purchasers of this amp is that it knocks a tube amp out of the park in terms of tone and sound quality!
-The main gripe was that the amp is rather on the heavy side to be easily portable for gigging – so, get a roadie or a gym membership!
+This amp knocks a tube amp out of the park in terms of tone and sound quality!
+My main gripe was that the amp is rather on the heavy side to be easily portable for gigging – so, get a roadie or a gym membership!

 Roland AC-60 – 30W Stereo Acoustic Amp

-At the top of the under $500 price bracket sits Roland’s AC-60 Acoustic Chorus amp.
+At the top of our price bracket sits Roland’s AC-60 Acoustic Chorus amp.
 This amp is small enough to be portable, but also packs enough punch to be used for gigging at venues of a modest size.

 Roland’s 30 watt stereo amp uses digital signal processing to produce the brand’s signature rich, natural tone and crisp sound.
 Maximize your own sound with the lush stereo/multiband chorus, and wow your audience with effects such as wide mode-plus delay/reverb with footswitch control.